FTWinston/react-router-use-breadcrumbs/README.md

 ```

 This package has peer dependencies of `react-router-dom` v6 and `react` v16.8+.
-Its only direct dependency is `uuid`.
+Its only direct dependency is `nanoid`.

 It is not compatible with react-router v5, or older versions.